umariqb/3D_Pose_Estimation_CVPR2016/README.md

   2.3.
 DATASET
     Please get the Human36M Dataset and extract it to '../Human36M/code-v1.1/Release-v1.1' or any other location.
 If Human36M is located somewhere else, the path has to be adapted.
 See 6. for more information.

+3. Run the script 'get_data.sh' to download the required models and pre-normalized database of 3D poses.

-3. Switch to the 'code' folder to run any function.
+4. Switch to the 'code' folder to run any function.

-4. COMPILATION
+5. COMPILATION
     To compile and install the binaries, please run 'installBinaries.m'.
 This script automatically runs cmake to build the neccecasry C++ implementations.
 For some Matlab installations, this results in some undefined reference errors.
 In that case, please switch to '../MEX/src/build' and run the following commands manually from your terminal

       * $ cmake -G "Unix Makefiles"
       * $ make;

-5. CONFIGURATION
+6. CONFIGURATION
-5.1.
+6.1.
 Adjust Parameters
 Open 'Initialize.m' located in the 'code' folder.
     Line 9:
       If necessary, adjust the path for the Human36M code